 Martín Códax was founded in 1986 by a group of winemakers led by...

 9th generation winemaker Luciano Amodeo.
 Today it comprises around 2,400 tiny vineyard parcels managed by 550 families in Rías Baixas.
-It has become the largest producer in Galicia with 450 hectares of vineyard planted with Albariño, representing 13% of the total Rías Baixas DO – which the cooperative was instrumental in the creation of the Rías Baixas DO in 1988 (the statutes were signed at the winery) and are estate-grown Albariño specialists, conducting ongoing research into the variety.
-They named the cooperative after the medieval Galician poet and musician Martín Códax, and the winery has strong links to local art and music.
+It has become the largest producer in Galicia with 450 hectares of vineyard planted with Albariño, representing 13% of the total Rías Baixas DO.
+The co-operative was instrumental in the creation of the Rías Baixas DO in 1988 (the statutes were signed at the winery) and has championed and conducted extensive research into the Albariño variety.
+Named after the medieval Galician poet and musician Martín Códax, the winery has strong links to local art and music.

 2015 was marked by an unexpectedly dry summer, with no significant rain for almost three months.
 Yields were lower than those in 2014 with an average of 8,500 kilograms per hectare in the DO.
 Harvest began 10 days early, and even though it rained in the middle of harvesting, the rain only lasted three days and did not affect the health of the grapes.

 An intense straw-coloured wine.
 The nose is intense and aromatic with floral notes together with pear, apple, white peach and quince alongside vanilla, bakery and warm brioche notes.
 On the palate, the wine has great volume and a long finish with persistent fruit flavours.

 |Grape varieties||100% Albariño/Alvarinho|